divyarav/440-cisplatin/README.md

 ### Analysis
 All code for conducting data analyses are in the `analysis/` folder:

-`Final_Project_Proposal_Figure.Rmd` - code used to generate heatmap showing the transcript counts for the 21 genes with the largest differences in expression between the two cell lines
+`Transcript_count_heatmap.Rmd` - code used to generate heatmap showing the transcript counts for the 21 genes with the largest differences in expression between the two cell lines

 ### Figures
+All figures are in the `Figures/` folder:

+`Transcript_count_heatmap.pdf` - pdf of heatmap showing the transcript counts for the 21 genes with the largest differences in expression between the two cell lines